-- 1. List and briefly describe the five (5) basic kamae. - 2.
-List and briefly describe the three (3) basic ma-ai. - 3.
-List and briefly describe four (4) types of kendo footwork. - 4.
+- 1. List and describe the five (5) basic kamae. - 2.
+List and describe the three (3) basic ma-ai. - 3.
 Which part of the shinai is used to hit: datotsubu or datotsubui?
-Why are we required to use this part of the shinai to score? - 5.
-Name and briefly describe four (4) prohibited acts (hansoku) in shiai.
-What is the reason these acts are penalized? - 6.
-List and briefly describe three (3) important safety considerations regarding shinai maintenance.
+Why are we required to use this part of the shinai to score? - 4.
+Name and describe four (4) prohibited acts (hansoku) in shiai.
+What is the reason these acts are penalized? - 5.
+List and describe three (3) important safety considerations regarding shinai maintenance.